-P. S. Wipe your skin with a warm washcloth afterward to remove any oil residue.
+Wipe your skin with a warm washcloth afterward to remove any oil residue.

-Step 2: Use a retinol
+Step 2: Use retinol

-A retinol-based serum or cream is best applied at night, as it can work its magic on the skin all night long while you are in the dreamland.
+A retinol serum or cream is best applied at night, as it can work its magic on the skin all night long while you are in the dreamland.

 This is why I believe retinol is a must if you’re trying to build the best skincare routine for oily skin.

-Speaking of best retinol products for oily skin, The Ordinary makes a great retinoid + squalane (very powerful moisturizer) serum for a fair price (keep in mind that usually, a good retinol cream starts at $35-$55):
+Speaking of the best retinol products for oily skin, The Ordinary makes a great retinoid + squalane (very powerful moisturizer) serum for a fair price (keep in mind that usually, a good retinol cream starts at $35-$55):

-This form of retinol is gentler on the skin and more stable (which means that it won’t turn into a useless moisturizer after contact with sun or air).
+This form of retinol is gentler on the skin and more stable (which means that it won’t turn into a useless moisturizer after any contact with the sun or air).

 Step 3: Apply an eye cream

-You can choose a cream with ceramides and hyaluronic acid to plump up the skin as these seem to work wonders in rebuilding moisture and natural skincare barriers.
+You can choose a cream with ceramides and hyaluronic acid to plump up the skin as these seem to work wonders in rebuilding moisture and natural skin barriers.

 Step 4: Moisturizer/ Night Cream

-Apply a gentle, lightweight moisturizer or night cream to deliver adequate hydration to the skin.
+Apply a gentle, light moisturizer or night cream to deliver adequate hydration to the skin.

-People with oily skin type really love Cerave products lately because they’re gentle (hypoallergenic + oil-free) and contain a ton of repairing and moisturizing ingredients like ceramides, niacinamide, and hyaluronic acid.
+People with oily skin types really love Cerave products lately because they’re gentle (hypoallergenic + oil-free) and contain a ton of repairing and moisturizing ingredients like ceramides, niacinamide, and hyaluronic acid.

-And this is it!
-In this article, I tried to break down the absolute best skincare routine for oily skin, and I’m sure you will notice visible results if you tried it yourself!
+In this article, I tried to find the absolute best skincare routine for oily skin, and I’m sure you will notice visible results if you tried it yourself!